EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (23.11.2004)

 The authors hypothesize that such methylmercury accumulation paradox is explained by the quantitative induction of bacterial enzymes by inorganic mercury (Hg(II)).
-The hypothesis was further investigated at two different surface water sites, and it was found that bacteria that efficiently break down methylmercury thrive in the waters of the more contaminated site but are largely absent at the more prestine site.
+The hypothesis was further investigated at two different surface water sites, and it was found that bacteria that efficiently break down methylmercury thrive in the waters of the more contaminated site but are largely absent at the more pristine site.
 By demethylating mercury, these bacteria can significantly reduce the uptake of mercury into the food web and hence into fish.
-The action of the water column bacteria may well serve as a kind of natural mercury defense mechanism, reducing the proportion of the methylated mercury.
+The action of the water column bacteria may well serve as a kind of natural mercury defence mechanism, reducing the proportion of the methylated mercury.
 The authors also showed that the absolute concentration of methylated mercury in contaminated water is still higher than in pristine waters.

 Michael Sperling